How Can We Help?

 9.02.6 Grading with Canvas

-The advantage of using an electronic notebook is that you have the chance to give feedback to students after they have completed an assignment.
-You can use the comment feature (learn more here), or create new or edit existing entries.
-To learn more about adding and managing data, click here
+With an electronic notebook, you have the opportunity to quickly provide feedback to students after they complete an assignment.
+You can use the comment feature or add new or edit existing entries.
+Click here to learn more about adding and managing data.

 Speed Grader will open in a new tab of your browser.
-If you grade in Speed Grader, grades are recorded in Canvas only.
-These grades do not transfer into LabArchives.
+If you grade in Speed Grader, grades will only be recorded in Canvas.
+These grades will not transfer to LabArchives.

-Another benefit of grading with Speed Grader is that you can use all the tools Speed Grader provides, such as the rubric feature.
-You can also, add additional comments in Speed Grader and/or directly on the LabArchives page.
+Additionally, you can use all the tools Speed Grader provides, such as the rubric feature, to assist in grading.
+You can also add comments in Speed Grader and/or directly on a LabArchives page.

 Note: Speed Grader does not have the option to give group grades like LabArchives.
 If you would like to give the same grade to a group, we suggest using the option to grade in LabArchives.
 To learn more about this, see below.

-There are two ways you can access students’ notebooks and grade using LabArchives tools.
-You can open student assignments within Canvas or open the assignments in LabArchives using the Course Manager.
+You can grade your students using LabArchives tools in two ways: You can open student assignments in Canvas, or open the assignments in LabArchives using the Course Manager.

-To grade using LabArchives tools within Canvas, login to Canvas and select an assignment.
-This will open the LabArchives Assignment Navigator to be used for grading.
+To grade using LabArchives tools within Canvas, log into Canvas and select an assignment.
+This will open the LabArchives Assignment Navigator, where you can grade assignments.

-Note: If the instructor creates a Canvas assignment with a deadline, and grades the assignment after the assignment’s deadline, the grade gradebook will show that assignment was submitted late.
+Note: If an instructor creates a Canvas assignment with a deadline, but grades an assignment after its deadline, the grade book will display the assignment as submitted late.

 The LabArchives Assignment Navigator